9 to 5 (musical): UK tour (2012–2013)

-The re-vamped 9 to 5 began its first national tour of the United Kingdom at the Manchester Opera House from October 12, 2012.
-Headlining the cast were Jackie Clune, Natalie Casey, Amy Lennox, Ben Richards and Bonnie Langford.
-Since Bonnie Langford left in early 2013, Anita Louise Combe took over the role of Roz.
-Jeff Calhoun returns as director.
+The revised 9 to 5 began its first national tour of the United Kingdom at the Manchester Opera House from October 12, 2012.
+Headlining the cast were Jackie Clune, Natalie Casey, Amy Lennox, Ben Richards and Bonnie Langford, who was succeeded in the role of Roz by Anita Louise Combe in 2013.
+Jeff Calhoun returned as director.
 The tour finished on August 24, 2013, at another run at the Manchester Opera House.